franBec/pollitoDev/content/en/blog/2024-10-04-pollitos-opinion-on-spring-boot-development-5.md

 }
 ```

-### 3. \[Optional but recommended\] Create an Error Decoder that will return the Exception
+## 3. Create an Error Decoder implementation

-I'll create errordecoder/JsonPlaceholderErrorDecoder.java .
-Naming you Error Decoder \[ClientBeingConsumed\]ErrorDecoder is a good practice.
+This is the simplest an Error Decoder implementation can be:

+_errordecoder/JsonPlaceholderErrorDecoder.java_

 ```java
 import dev.pollito.post.exception.JsonPlaceholderException;